microsoft/typespec/docs/standard-library/http/reference/decorators.md

 ### `@header` {#@TypeSpec.Http.header}

-Specify this property is to be sent or received as an http header.
+Specify this property is to be sent or received as an HTTP header.

 ```typespec
 @TypeSpec.Http.header(headerNameOrOptions?: string | TypeSpec.Http.HeaderOptions)